joitapaul/USD-Lab-Work/README.md

 # USD Lab Work

-This repository contains all my **USD (Universal Software Development) Lab assignments** completed as part of my academic coursework.
+This repository contains all my **USD (Universal Software Development) Lab assignments** completed as part of coursework.

 ## 📌 Contents
 - Lab programs and exercises